University Policies and Procedures

 Appeals Process

 Step Two: If the student is not satisfied with the decision from Step One, he or she may forward the Accommodation Appeal Form within two (2) days of receipt the Step One decision to the Vice President for Student Affairs (VPSA), or his/her designee who will further investigate the appeal.
 This investigation may involve a meeting with the student, staff of Autism Training Center, the H.E.L.P.
-Center, and/or the Office of Disability Services, faculty and staff involved in the appeal, and others whose expertise may inform the review.
+Center, and/or the Office of Accessibility and Accommodations, faculty and staff involved in the appeal, and others whose expertise may inform the review.
 The VPSA will render a decision, including a rationale, in a timely manner within five (5) business days.
 The VPSA may also submit the appeal form for a Step Three review.

 Step Three: If the student is not satisfied with the decision from Step Two, he or she may forward the Accommodation Appeal Form within two (2) days of receipt the Step 2 decision to the Senior Vice President for Academic Affairs and Provost or his/her designee, (VP AA&P), who will further investigate the appeal.
 The VPAA&P will render a decision, including a rationale, within five (5) business days.
 The decision of the VP AA&P shall be final.